AP analysis: The expected COVID baby boom may be a baby bust - WTMJ

 “The widespread consensus is there is going to be a decline,” said Hans-Peter Kohler, a University of Pennsylvania researcher who focuses on fertility and health.

 It didn’t look that way to some around March 2020, when much of America was cooped up inside.
-Some figured couples had more time together and some women might find it harder to run out and get birth control, leading to at least a small uptick in births.
+Some figured that couples had more time together and that some men and women might find it harder to run out and get birth control, leading to at least a small uptick in births.

 For Bryan and Katie Basamanowicz, it was more complicated than that.